manuel-serrano/icfp2024-sudoku/README.md

   - `solve`: `HipHopFragment[] x board -> void`
   Create a HipHop machine and apply it to the board.
   - `step`: `HipHopFragment[] x board -> void`
-  As `solve` but only execute one resolution step.
+  As `solve`, but execute only one resolution step.

 The file `board9x9.mjs` exports some Sudoku problems.
 Each